gatsbyjs/gatsby/docs/docs/setting-up-gatsby-without-gatsby-new.md

 Fill out the prompts for the `package.json` file that is generated.
 If you'd like to skip that, you can run `npm init -y` and a pre-filled `package.json` will be generated for you.

-Now, you'll need to install the neccessary packages that Gatsby relies on to work its magic.
+Now, you'll need to install the necessary packages that Gatsby relies on to work its magic.

 ```shell
 npm install --save gatsby react react-dom